herialfaro/AbysmalLightScoreTracker/README.md

 # AbysmalLightScoreTracker

-A Windows Forms program that connects to the Bungie.net API and calculates points based on the number of weekly activities of a Destiny 2 player.
+A Windows Form program that connects to the Bungie.net API and calculates points based on the number of weekly activities of a Destiny 2 player.